scrtlabs/secret-raffle/README.md

 When the raffle host decides to end the raffle, a winner will be chosen at random from all the accounts that registered

-## Disclaimer
-This is only a usage example, and does not imply on how to correctly and safely use or write `Secret Contracts`.
-You should always make sure to read and understand `Secret Contract` API's disclaimers and limitations before deploying a contract in production!

 ## Usage

 ### As a participant